Naim2000/Naim2000.github.io/guides/dolphin-wiimmfi.md

 ---
-Title: "Wiimmfi Auto Patcher on Dolphin"
+title: "Wiimmfi Auto Patcher on Dolphin"
 ---

 The Wiimmfi Auto patcher is an application that applies runtime patches to the game inserted to the disc drive. <br>